partrickJhonson/beef/Configuration.md

 ## Web server configuration

-The web server can be fully configured :
+The web server can be fully configured, this is done in the config.yaml file in http:

 ```yaml
     http: